JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-04-18-biolordresolve_rxnorm_augmented_en.md

                                        biolord_embedding,
                                        rxnorm_resolver])

 text= "The patient was prescribed aspirin and and Albuterol inhaler, two puffs every 4 hours as needed for asthma.
-He was seen by the endocrinology service and she was discharged on avandia 4 mg at night , Coumadin 5 mg with meals , and metformin 1000 mg two times a day and Lisinopril 10 mg daily" data = spark.createDataFrame([[text]]).toDF("text")
+She was seen by the endocrinology service and was discharged on avandia 4 mg at night , Coumadin 5 mg with meals , and metformin 1000 mg two times a day and Lisinopril 10 mg daily" data = spark.createDataFrame([[text]]).toDF("text")

 result = resolver_pipeline.fit(data).transform(data)